Antonio Ranieri: Friendship with Giacomo Leopardi

 In 1830 he traveled throughout Europe, finally returning to Italy to begin a seven-years cohabitation with Leopardi, until the latter's death.
 This cohabitation, which was also the subject of rumors, was the central moment in Ranieri's life and made him famous as the "guardian" of the last years of the genius of Recanati.
 Leopardi's deep affection for Ranieri transpires from certain letters he wrote to him during a brief moment of separation (Ranieri being in Naples, Leopardi in Florence), for example:

 After staying in Rome and Florence to follow Ranieri's mistress, actress Maddalena Pelzet, he and Leopardi met the noblewoman Fanny Targioni Tozzetti (1801 – 1889), whom both loved: Ranieri with success, Leopardi not.
 In 1833, Ranieri moved to Naples with Leopardi.
 Ranieri did not find a good welcome in his hometown, due to the controversial cohabitation with Leopardi and the unconventionality of the latter's thought.
 Nevertheless, he dedicated himself to historiography (Storia del Regno di Napoli, 1835) and literature (Ginevra o l’orfana della Nunziata, 1839), being favored by the association with Leopardi and close to his thought.
 His writings, marked by anti-clericalism, attacks on institutions and Italian patriotism, caused him troubles with censorship.

+The correspondence between Ranieri and Leopardi is partially preserved at the Vittorio Emanuele III National Library of Naples and available in microfilms that have also been published.
+Already in their time, the amorous phrases they exchanged with each other had led to suggestions of a homoerotic relationship between Leopardi and Ranieri.
+Their close sodality lasted 7 years.